 - In South Southwark, the proportion of the population made up by young children aged 0 to 14 is substantially higher than seen across Southwark as a whole.
 There is also a higher proportion of adults aged 60 and over. - Conversely, there is a substantially lower proportion of the population of South Southwark made up by younger adults aged 20 to 34, when compared to Southwark as a whole.

-Figure 3: Population age structure of South multi-ward area,
+Figure 3: Population age structure of South multi-ward area, compared to age structure of Southwark, 2021

 Table 2: Resident population estimates, by age group, 2021